xpack/xcdl-cli-ts/website/_xcdl.github.io/reference/metadata.md

 ### Description

 Options with the number or string valueType can have an arbitrary sequence of characters as their data.
 In nearly all cases some restrictions have to be imposed, for example the data should correspond to a number within a certain range, or it should be one of a small number of constants.
 The legalValues property can be used to impose such constraints.
-The arguments to the property should be an XCDL list expression, see the Section called List Expressions in [XCDL packages]({{ site.baseurl }}/xcdl/guide/packages) for the syntactic details.
+The arguments to the property should be an xCDL list expression, see the Section called List Expressions in [xCDL packages]({{ site.baseurl }}/xcdl/guide/packages) for the syntactic details.
 Common examples include:

     <legalValues>0 to 0x7fff</legalValues>
     <legalValues>9600, 19200, 38400</legalValues>